HOW TO CHANGE CAREERS

-It’s not easy figuring out what you want to ‘be’ and ‘do with your life.’
-A lot of pressure is put on you at a young age by parents, teachers, friends and family to find a career and it’s not easy to make the right decision first time round.
+Parents, teachers, friends and family can put a lot of pressure on you from a young age to find the "right" career.
+But it’s not always easy to make the right decision first time round.
 It’s ok to decide to change careers and choose something else down the line.
-We spend approx. 90,000 hours at work in a lifetime so it should be something that you enjoy!
+We spend approx. 90,000 hours at work in our lifetimes, so it should be something that you enjoy!

-Before you jump into a new career, it’s important to assess what is important to you and what you want in your new career.
-Think about what you did/didn’t like about your current job and think about what you want.
+Before you jump into a new career, assess what is important to you and what you want in your new career.
+Think about what you did/didn’t like about your current job and think about what you want for the future.

-Using online tools can also help and you’ve come to the right place!
-Skillsroad tools can be helpful for students looking to get into the workforce but can also apply to anyone looking to change careers too!
+Using online tools can be very helpful in this process.
+Skillsroad’s tools are useful for students and young people looking to get into the workforce but also apply to anyone looking to change careers!

 Start your career journey again:

-- Take the Job Fit Test – The Skillsroad Job Fit Test assesses your competencies and knowledge across two key areas required for career success, ‘Work Readiness’ (your knowledge of how to act and operate in a workplace) and secondly your ‘Job Fitness’ against the selected jobs that tickle your interest.
+- Take the Job Fit Test – the Skillsroad Job Fit Test assesses your competencies and knowledge across two of the key areas required for career success: your ‘Work Readiness’ (knowledge of how to act and operate in a workplace) and your ‘Job Fitness’ against the selected jobs that spark your interest.

-- Search Careers – research over 350 career profiles and match this against your Career Quiz results to see what interests you
+- Search Careers – research over 350 career profiles and match them against your Career Quiz results to see what interests you.

-- Update your resume – Revisit your resume and look at areas you can improve on.
-Check out our resumes and cover letter page for some guidance
+- Update your resumé – Revisit your resumé and look at areas you can improve on.
+Check out our resumés and cover letter page for guidance.

 - Jobs board – once you’ve completed the above steps, have a look at our Jobs board and apply for jobs.
 There are plenty of local apprenticeships and traineeship jobs available too.